Shenandoah Airship Disaster

 The premier airship disaster attraction in Ava is undoubtedly the Shenandoah Memorial Trailer, which is usually parked outside Rayner's Garage on the south side of town.
 It is the loving handiwork of Bryan and Theresa Rayner, who have spent their lives preserving artifacts and memorabilia related to the Shenandoah.
 Bryan was born to it, as his family owned one of the farms on which it crashed.

 Some of the items on display include "The wreck of The Shenandoah" sheet music; a 78 rpm record, "The End of The Shenandoah;" a bottle of "Zep Up" carbonated beverage; bolts received from someone named Charles McNutt; and the cuff links of Captain Lansdowne (who died in the crash).
 Most of the items were donated by locals (their names are noted beneath each), but people are always trying to sell the Rayners things, which they can't afford.
 "This is just a hobby with us!" they protest, and Theresa says that a small piece of fabric from the Shenandoah recently went for $700-800 on eBay.

-Theresa, who works at the post office, tried to get a commemorative stamp issued for the 80th anniversary of the crash, but the new rule since 9/11 is that you can't have a disaster on a stamp.
-Bryan tells of how he and Theresa traveled to Lakehurst, NJ in 1995, all excited to meet a man who had ridden on the Shenandoah.
+Theresa, who works at the post office, tried to get a commemorative stamp issued for the 80th anniversary of the crash, but the rule since 9/11 is that you can't have a disaster on a stamp.
+Bryan tells of how he and Theresa traveled to Lakehurst, New Jersey, in 1995, all excited to meet a man who had ridden on the Shenandoah.
 But he died before they got there.

 The local high school sports teams are called the Noble-Shenandoah Zeps, but until recently their logo was a fat blimp.
 After much lobbying by the Rayners, the logo was changed in 2004 to a sleek dirigible.
 The Rayners still let school kids touch the airship parts in their collection.